alexwjung/ProbCox/paper/ProbCox/README.md

-# **Probabilistic Cox Regression for Scalable Inference with Applications to ElectronicHealth Records**.
+# **Probabilistic Cox Regression for Scalable Inference with Applications to Electronic Health Records**.

 ## **Paper**
 [arXiv]()